pysam-developers/pysam/doc/installation.rst

 Installing pysam
 ================

-Pysam can be installed through conda_, pypi_ and from the repository.
+Pysam can be installed through conda_, PyPI_ and from the repository.
 The recommended way to install pysam is through conda/bioconda.

 Conda installation